Rubber Parts of the Rotax 912/914 Engine

 We replaced all engine rubber mounts, an involved process.
 The replacement also required removal of the lower water hoses going from the water pump to the cylinders.
 These hoses had to be cut off, but otherwise turned out to be still in excellent condition.
 Of course, they had to be replaced, too.

 For the replacement, we selected Goodyear Hi Miler blue heater hose with 5/8" ID.
 This is a high quality hose that is far cheaper than the Rotax hose.
-The hose has a slightly smaller ID than the Rotax hoses.
+The hose has a slightly smaller ID than the Rotax hoses, which have 18mm ID.
 The slight reduction does not pose an unwanted flow restriction since the four 5/8" ID hoses going from the water pump to the cylinders have a combined cross section that is 60% larger than the 1" ID hose going from the radiator to the water pump.

 Despite the slightly smaller ID, the hose is easily installed using the following steps.
 First, clean the aluminum tubes with Scotch-Brite or 400+ grit sandpaper.
 Second, warm up the ends of the hose with a heat gun on low setting, until something like 140 deg F is reached.
 Use an infrared thermometer gun to test the temperature so that you do not overheat the hose.
 Third, dab a small amount of Ivory dishwashing liquid inside the hose ends and onto the connecting tubes, then slip the hose ends onto the tubes.